Ryan Shazier Walks On Stage To Name Steelers Pick At 2018 NFL Draft After Near Paralyzing Injury

 You gotta Shalieve!
 Ryan Shazier stunned the 2018 NFL Draft Day attendees when he was able to walk out onstage and announce the Steelers pick after nearly being paralyzed in 2017.

 OMG!!!
 This is the moment NFL fans had been hoping to see ever since Ryan Shazier suffered a near-paralyzing on-field back injury that left him in a wheelchair.
-The 25-year-old shocked the audience gathered for 2018 NFL Draft Day by walking onstage on his own volition, without the use of a cane or walker to announce his Pittsburgh Steelers’ first round pick.
+The 25-year-old linebacker shocked the audience gathered for 2018 NFL Draft Day by walking onstage on his own volition, without the use of a cane or walker to announce his Pittsburgh Steelers’ first round pick.
 He said nothing about his injury, simply stating that the Steelers were using their pick to select Virginia Tech Safety Terrell Edmunds.
 The crowd was on their feet with a standing ovation for him, as he’s overcome such odds just to walk again!
 It was without a doubt the best moment of the draft’s day one, as everyone in the league is so inspired by Ryan’s progress, commitment, and his always positive outlook.
 In announcing him, NFL Commissioner Rodger Goodell said, “We are so proud of him, and he inspires us all.”
 Ryan was accompanied by his fiancee Michelle Rodriguez, who held his hand as he moved gingerly towards the podium.

 Things were looking pretty bleak for the two time Pro-Bowler when in a Monday Night Football game against the Cincinnati Bengals on Dec.
 7, 2017, he went in for a tackle and had a bad landing.
 He ended up in immense pain and unable to move the lower half of his body.
 NFL fans everywhere sent their hopes and prayers that he would just be able to walk again, let alone play football.
 He was diagnosed with a spinal contusion and underwent surgery, ending his 2017 season.